 If you meet the criteria for deferred enrollment, you may apply either to attend business school immediately following your university program (direct enrollment), or to work one to three years before attending business school (deferred enrollment).

-In your Stanford MBA application, you must select the year in which you would like to enroll.
+In your Stanford MBA application, you will select the year in which you would prefer to enroll.
 Note that, even if you request direct enrollment, we may grant you deferred enrollment if we feel you would better contribute, grow, and learn after gaining full-time work experience.
+We may also offer deferral for a different year than you request.

 If you request, and are qualified for, deferred enrollment, you will pay a reduced application fee of $100.